Private Data Legislation

 Our email archiving solution MailMeter does more than just this.
 It also helps you to search and retrieve relevant emails more quickly and effectively and provides tools to report on the data contained in your email archive.

-Our Compliance Review tool also helps you to create and perform compliance reviews to ensure that your organization is compliance.
+Our Compliance Review tool also helps you to create and perform compliance reviews to ensure that your organization is compliant.
 For more information on how MailMeter can help your organization with email compliance, get in touch with the team now.